marinaserranomontes/screensharing-annotation-acc-pack-1/android/README.md

 ### Optional: Manage Annotations from Other Clients

-By default, your app receives annotations from other clients that have the same session ID.
+By default, your app subscribes to its own stream.
 This feature is controlled by the following line of code open **OpenTokConfig.java**.

 ```java
 public static final boolean SUBSCRIBE_TO_SELF = false;